Dissertation Formatting Guidelines

 Letters of Permission

 It is necessary to obtain letters of permission for the reproduction of any copyrighted material which exceeds the Federal law pertaining to "Fair Use."
-Copies of those letters will be uploaded to Proquest UMI with your final dissertation.
+Copies of those letters will be submitted to Proquest UMI when you upload your final dissertation.
 Copies of the letters do not need to be included in the dissertation.

 The abstract is a brief summary of the contents of the dissertation.
 Begin typing the abstract two inches from the top of a blank page with no heading.
 The abstract should be typed double-spaced with the same typeface and margins as the dissertation.
 The length of the abstract should be limited to 350 words.